-With the Quality and Safety Commission and associated audits rolling out across the country, providers need to get on top of non-compliant service agreements ASAP.
+With the Quality and Safeguards Commission and associated audits rolling out across the country, providers need to get on top of non-compliant service agreements ASAP.
 To help, Evie has created an essential free resource to help providers work out what they can and cannot say in a service agreement.

 The federal budget: boring to read, but very important to the disability sector.
 Sara summaries what it says about the royal commission, mental health funding, new disability pension reporting requirements and the famous NDIS underspend.

 DSS recently announced new funding to assist providers and organisation to grow into the NDIS market.
 Rob Woolley explores the details.

 Which Brad Pitt film has the most relevance to NDIS providers today?
 Rob gives you the answer, along with some essential tips on how to measure success in the New World.